fusetim/mkube/readme.md

 ### Using Rust

-At the moment, MKube does not inplement any conditional features, therefore you will need to install every system dependencies required by Mkube and its dependencies.
-This includes (but might not be limited to):
+MKube currently requires the following dependencies (but it might not be limited to these):
 - ffmpeg(-dev)
-- libsmbclient
+- libsmbclient (`smb` feature, *enabled by default*)
 - openssl

 Then, just build it: `cargo build --release`